Parent & Student Information

 ALL STUDENTS ARE EXPECTED TO:

-- Behave in a way which does not interfere with the teaching and learning of students
+• Behave in a way which does not interfere with teaching and learning.

-- Obtain permission from the College administration before communicating with visitors to the College during school hours
+• Obtain permission before communicating with visitors to the college.

-- Provide a written explanation from parents or guardians for any absence from the College
+• Provide a written explanation from parents or guardians for any absences.

 STUDENT PROCEDURES: